a-b-street/abstreet/book/src/trafficsim/gridlock.md

 - If all else fails, use the scenario modifiers to bluntly cancel some percentage of all trips.

+A quick method for "disabling" buggy short roads is to use edit mode and close the lanes.
+This forces traffic to reroute around the problematic area, which might create other problems, but it can be useful.

 ## Fixing data used in simulation

 Give more examples of changesets.